lbain/lucybain/source/blog/2014/11-20-event-bubbling.md

 });
 ```

-As it stands, the `don't click me!` will get logged when the user clicks on the button, even though they haven't actually clicked on the parent or ancestor element.
+As it stands, the `don't click me!` will get logged when the user clicks on the button, even though they haven’t actually clicked on the parent or ancestor element.

-You have to explicitly stop event propagation (bubbling) if you don't want it.
+You have to explicitly stop event propagation (bubbling) if you don’t want it.

 ```
 $( "button" ).click(function(event) {